-For this recipe, as with all of my pie doughs, it begins with my All Butter Vodka Pie Dough base.
-It’s been my number 1 recipe for all of my pies, hand pies and galettes for as long as I’ve been baking.
-Which now that I crunch the numbers, is longer than I care to admit.
-Ooof.
-Needless to say, it’s a staple.
+For this recipe, as with all of many of my pie doughs, it begins with my All Butter Vodka Pie Dough base.
+It's been my number 1 recipe for all of my pies, hand pies and galettes for as long as I've been baking.
+Needless to say, it's a staple.
 But, incorporating something new and exciting into pie dough always makes for an interesting surprise.

 Sometimes I spice it up by mixing ground pepper in to the crust, like in my Raspberry Rhubarb Pink Peppercorn Hand Pies.
 Or I’ll give the crust an extra luxurious tender tang by incorporating cream cheese into the Cherry Hand Pies with Cream Cheese Crust.
 Let us not forget about my all ride or die recipe, my Apple Cheddar Pie with cheddar cheese baked right into that crust.
 It’s my favorite recipe of all time, ever.
 My point is, when you have a solid base, you can build up from there.

-This Coconut Pie Dough riffs on that original All Butter Vodka Pie Dough but has even more to offer:
+This Coconut Pie Dough has a lot to offer:

 - Taste: the shredded coconut adds a nutty, natural sweetness to the dough.
 This gives it a little more character and personality.